simologos/docusaurus-plugin-papersaurus/README.md

 Set this parameter to `true` to keep the files.

+Default: `false`

 ### sidebarNames

 The plugin is using your `sidebars.js` file to find the sections and documents.
 Since the file can contain multiple sidebars, add the name(s) of the sidebar(s) that should be used to generate files.
+If none is specified all will be used.

+Default: `[]`

+### versions

+Specify documentation versions to generate pdfs for.
+If none is specified pdfs will be generated for all versions.

+Default: `[]`

 ### subfolders